top of page

 What Is a Cherry Picker and Why Use One?

-A cherry picker is a type of mobile elevated work platform with a hydraulic arm and a bucket or platform for lifting workers safely to heights.
+A cherry picker is a type of mobile elevated work platform.
+It features a hydraulic arm and a bucket or platform for lifting workers safely to heights.
 It is widely used in construction, maintenance, tree care, and other industries where access to high or hard-to-reach places is needed.

-The machine helps reduce risks compared to ladders or scaffolding, but it also requires careful handling and compliance with local regulations.
+The machine helps reduce risks compared to ladders or scaffolding.
+However, it requires careful handling and compliance with local regulations.

 When Do You Need a Council Permit in Scotland?